Medicine

 Each mock session will last 45 minutes to 1 hour which includes feedback.
 At the end of the mock interview, the interviewer will discuss the student’s performance, highlighting areas for improvement.

-For students who apply for HK medicine only (In-person at Sheung Wan Centre) |
+HK Medical School (In-person at Sheung Wan Centre) |

-For students who apply for both HK and UK medicine (In-person at Sheung Wan Centre) |
+UK and HK Medical School (In-person at Sheung Wan Centre) |

 OUR SUCCESS STORIES